StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

     DISTRIBUTED BY HASH(`page_id`);
     ```

-3. Create a Spark table
+2. Create a Spark table.

     The schema of the Spark table is inferred from the StarRocks table, and the Spark does not support the `BITMAP` type.
 So you need to customize the corresponding column data type in Spark, for example as `BIGINT`, by configuring the option `"starrocks.column.types"="visit_users BIGINT"`.
 When using Stream Load to ingest data, the connector uses the [`to_bitmap`](../sql-reference/sql-functions/bitmap-functions/to_bitmap.md) function to convert the data of `BIGINT` type into `BITMAP` type.